wizardyesterday/R82xxTunerTester/README.txt

 2.0 Building and Removing the Application
-To build this application, type 'make servers (comments at the beginning of the makefile provide more detail):
+To build this application, type 'make servers (comments at the beginning of the makefile provide more detai:

-Type: make servers
+To make a build that has symbols in the executable so that source level debugging can be performed, our example becomes 'make DEBUG=1 servers'.

 You'll find four applications n the current directory.
 1. radioServer